Nearly a year after fire, Tesla Science Center determined to renovate

 Damage more than physical

 The damage done was more than physical, according to Alessi.
-It broke out seven months after the April event announcing the renovations, which Newsday reported at the time would include a $4.5 million visitors center, a museum, science labs as well as a business incubator.
+It broke out seven months after the April event announcing the renovations, which Newsday reported at the time would include a $4.5 million visitors center, a museum, science labs and a business incubator.

 The opening has been pushed back to 2028, said Alessi, who, along with those out east keeping close tabs on the region's economic fortunes, still has hopes that when renovations are eventually completed, more visitors could mean a boon for business.